FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 (a) Circulated, report of the Senior Staff Officer, Housing Support Services dated 30th July, 2021

-setting out proposals to dispose of Freehold Interest of premises consisting of a dwelling house--- 2
+setting out proposals to dispose of Freehold Interest of premises consisting of a dwelling house
+---
+2

 situate at 81 O’Dwyers Villas, Thomondgate, Limerick and the intention to bring a Section 183